 The inaugural S.C.
 Tea Party Convention organizer Joe Dugan isn't ready to call it a snub just yet, but only two of the six GOP presidential nominee hopefuls have accepted invitations to speak to 600 attending tea party leaders from around the state.

-The convention begins Sunday, and continues through Monday in Myrtle Beach.
+in Myrtle Beach.
 Only Rick Santorum and Newt Gingrich have signed up for the 20-minute slots set aside for candidates Monday.

 "I would think with so many grassroots leaders and activists coming together … that they'd be banging down our doors," Dugan said.
 Dugan, chair of the Myrtle Beach Tea Party, has endorsed Gingrich.
 "I wouldn't call it a snub just yet, time isn't up.
 I would call it a tremendous lost opportunity."

 Minnesota Congresswoman Michele Bachmann was actually the first to accept the invitation, but she has since bowed out of the presidential race.